 Infections, including serious infections

 Serious infections may occur during Kesimpta treatment.
-This is because Kesimpta reduces your MS symptoms by lowering your immune system’s activity.
+This is because Kesimpta reduces your MS symptoms by reducing your immune system’s activity.

-Since your immune system is weakened during treatment, it is not able to fight off infection as well.
+Since your immune system activity is reduced during treatment, it’s not able to fight off infection as well.
 This increases your risk of both mild and serious infections.
 Mild infections were very common in clinical trials of Kesimpta, while serious infections were less common.

-In Kesimpta’s clinical trials, people experienced common mild infections.
-These infections included:
+In Kesimpta’s trials, people experienced common mild infections, including:

 There is also a risk of uncommon, more serious infections during Kesimpta treatment that may require hospitalization.
-An example of a very rare, serious infection is progressive multifocal leukoencephalopathy (PML).
+An example of a very rare, serious infection is PML.
 This is a brain infection caused by the John Cunningham (JC) virus.

 There were no cases of PML in clinical trials of Kesimpta.
 However, the infection was reported in clinical trials of the drug’s active ingredient (ofatumumab) in people with chronic lymphocytic leukemia.
 It’s also been reported in people receiving different antibody treatments and other MS treatments.

 Most adults have the JC virus in their bodies.
 However, a healthy immune system typically prevents the virus from causing illness.
-Because Kesimpta causes a weakened immune system, the JC virus could be reactivated and cause a severe brain infection.
+Because Kesimpta causes reduced immune system activity (sometimes called a weakened immune system), the JC virus could be reactivated and cause a severe brain infection.

 Symptoms of PML include general weakness on one side of the body that progressively gets worse, difficulty speaking, memory problems, and personality changes.